 Are you an instant pot newbie and excited envisioning yourself as the next Giada or Bobby Flay while simultaneously being just as scared by thoughts of doing your face in with a pressure cooker because you’re not quite sure how one works?

 Maybe that’s just me being too paranoid, but regardless, I’m here to share with you a quick instant pot beginner guide to learn how to use an instant pot.
-These instant pot for beginner tips include some not-so-obvious tidbits (like #6 would have never occured to me) that's worth a read for any insta-pot owner.
+These instant pot for beginner tips include some not-so-obvious tidbits that's worth a read for any insta-pot* owner.

 - Recommended resources